hugosilveiradacunha/Statistics/README.md

 STATISTICAL MODEL

-To fit our model, we will use the sample mean:
+To fit our model, we will use the sample mean of the corresponding age-group.

-corresponding to the age-group.

 However, to perform this analysis, we must validate the respective assumptions: